brentvollebregt/nitratine.net/posts/python-encryption-and-decryption-with-pycryptodome/post.md

 ## Encrypting
 Now that we have the key, we can encrypt files.
 These methods encrypt bytes objects, so if you have a string, you can call `.encode()` on it, otherwise for other objects, make sure they are of type bytes.

-> In these examples I will show a variable named `key` which will be where your key should be (as generated from the instructions above).
+> In these examples, I will show a variable named `key` which will be where your key should be (as generated from the instructions above).

-You can find examples in the documentation for [legacy ciphers](https://pycryptodome.readthedocs.io/en/latest/src/cipher/classic.html) and [modern ciphers](https://pycryptodome.readthedocs.io/en/latest/src/cipher/modern.html); I will cover a couple of examples from the documentations to help you understand how to encrypt and save the data required for decryption.
+You can find examples in the documentation for [legacy ciphers](https://pycryptodome.readthedocs.io/en/latest/src/cipher/classic.html) and [modern ciphers](https://pycryptodome.readthedocs.io/en/latest/src/cipher/modern.html); I will cover a couple of examples from the documentation to help you understand how to encrypt and save the data required for decryption.

 Different modes will require you to store different values for decryption like an iv, nonce or tag.
 If you want to use a mode that I do not cover here, simply find the example in the docs (from the links above for legacy and modern ciphers) and identify what values need to be stored.